jonluca/blog/_posts/2021-06-14-async-python-http.md

 ## Gen 2

 The next step here was to find ways to make these requests using Threads.
-Spin off a native thread for each request, and let them run behind the scense.
+Spin off a native thread for each request, and let them run behind the scenes.

 Set up a queue and pool to pull URLs from, and we're good.
 The queue and Worker threads are defined pretty simply below: